 I am a Postdoctoral Research Fellow at J-PAL King Climate Action Initiative based at PUC-Rio de Janeiro, doing research on environmental economics and public finance.

-In September 2023, I will join the economics department of Southern Methodist University as an Assistant Professor.
+In July 2022 I obtained my PhD in economics at Toulouse School of Economics, and I will join the economics department of Southern Methodist University in September 2023 as an Assistant Professor.

 Prior to the PhD, I worked at an environmental consultancy, and at the finance ministry of the state of São Paulo.

 Effectively fighting deforestation requires monitoring of vast areas, which is possible thanks to satellite imagery.
 However, satellite monitoring can only reduce deforestation if three conditions are met: the monitoring alerts must be informative, the enforcement agency must use them to target inspections, and farmers must respond to enforcement action by doing less deforestation.
 This paper quantifies the contribution of real-time monitoring in deforestation reduction using detailed satellite and administrative data in the Brazilian Amazon forest.
 It studies the whole chain of events from the production of a deforestation alert to its effect on deforestation.
 It first documents an improvement in the monitoring system's ability to detect infractions in real-time.
 Then it estimates the impact that real-time alerts have on deforestation inspections.
 Finally, it estimates the impact of inspections on deforestation using an instrumental variable approach and an event study.
 Overall, the real-time alerts increase by three percentage points the inspection probability for offenders, avoiding approximately 450 square kilometers of deforestation per year.